-You will be traveling about 1600-1700 KMs for above Spiti Valley trip.
-So, if your bike gives mileage of about 25 KMPL on an average in hills + plains then you are looking for about Rs 4800 – 5000 for fuel roughly.
 Similarly, you can calculate if you are driving the car.
-Just keep in mind that in hills your car will give much lesser mileage than in plains.
-So, calculate accordingly and divide them among the people traveling in car to calculate per person cost.
+Just keep in mind that in hills, your car will give much lesser mileage than in plains.
+So, calculate accordingly and divide them among the people traveling in the car to calculate the per-person cost.
 Most people prefer to ride to Spiti Valley without a pillion on a bike, so cost is calculated singularly.

 Self-Drive or Self Ride But Rented Bike or Car

-If you are interested to know more details or tips on how to hire the bikes in Manali / Leh, kindly check the link here.
+You should check more details about the tips on how to hire the bikes in Manali / Leh.

 Privately Hired Taxi for Spiti Valley trip

-You can get connected directly to some drivers in Spiti Valley or Kinnaur Valley at the link: List of Taxi Drivers for Spiti Valley & Kinnaur Valley.
-These drivers can come and pick you up from Manali / Shimla / Delhi / Chandigarh too, of course with a price of pickup as well.
-Otherwise, taxis in general are also available on the spot from Shimla or Manali from respective taxi stands.
+You can get connected directly to some drivers in Spiti Valley or Kinnaur Valley at the link List of Taxi Drivers for Spiti Valley & Kinnaur Valley.
+These drivers can come and pick you up from Manali / Shimla / Delhi / Chandigarh, too.
+Of course, with the price of the pickup as well.
+Otherwise, taxis, in general, are also available on the spot from Shimla or Manali from respective taxi stands.

 In case, you plan to travel to Spiti Valley by public transport, you can read the article How to make a budget trip to Spiti Valley by public transport?.
 It covers in detail, how you can make a trip to Spiti Valley in public transport and also project the cost of it.